-More than a few brand reputation and social media managers woke up this morning to find that thousands of their Twitter followers had disappeared overnight.
+More than a few brand reputation and social media managers have been dealing with the aftermath of having thousands of their Twitter followers disappear overnight.

-It’s hard to find much online sympathy or support from companies and businesses that just a few days ago were obsessively focused on growing their own social media followers.
+It’s hard to find much online sympathy or support from companies and businesses that are so focused on growing their social media followers that they forget the basics of business relationship building.

 On January 27, 2018, The New York Times published “The Follower Factory,” an in-depth exposé on social media’s black market.
 Three days later, The Atlantic released “All Twitter Followers are Fake Followers.”
 On January 31, 2018, The New York Times followed up with “Twitter Followers Vanish Amid Inquiries Into Fake Accounts.”

-The articles dive into the psychology and technology behind social media and how online “fame” in the form of followers has distorted previously held ideas about brand reputation.
-Like a monkey wrench thrown into the works, the articles have turned the social media machine on its head and exposed what’s inside.
+The articles dove into the psychology and technology behind social media and how online “fame” in the form of followers has distorted previously held ideas about business success and brand reputation.
+Like a monkey wrench thrown into the works, the articles turned the social media machine on its head and exposed what’s inside.

 It’s not a pretty sight.